Message Queue

 Use the Batch

-pattern for processing multiple messages together:
+pattern for processing multiple messages together.
+When using the Batch

 import { Batch, MessageBatch } from '@liquidmetal-ai/raindrop-framework';